$0 Arizona Foster Care Quick-Start Checklist

 Mistake 4: Waiting to Start Fingerprints

 What happens: Many first-time applicants treat fingerprinting as one item on a parallel checklist — something they will get to after orientation, after choosing an agency, after starting training.
-But the IVP fingerprint card has the longest independent processing time of any licensing requirement.
+But the required fingerprint card can be a long-lead-time item.
 Training runs on a fixed schedule.
 The home study is scheduled by your agency.
 Fingerprint processing is a queue managed by DPS, and you cannot accelerate it.

-The cost: If you start fingerprints in week 1 and start training in week 2, your fingerprint clearance arrives around the time you finish training — and the home study, LSI, and license issuance can proceed without a clearance-related bottleneck.
-If you start fingerprints in week 6 after training has already begun, you may finish training, pass the home study, pass the LSI, and then wait 4 to 8 weeks for your clearance card to arrive before DCS can issue your license.
+The cost: If you start fingerprints early, the home study, LSI, and license issuance can proceed without a clearance-related bottleneck.
+If you start fingerprints after training has begun, you may finish training, pass the home study, and pass the LSI while still waiting for the required card before DCS can issue your license.
 That is dead time — fully prepared but unable to be licensed.

-How to avoid it: Submit your IVP fingerprint application the same week you make first contact with an agency.
+How to avoid it: Submit the fingerprint application for the required card type the same week you make first contact with an agency.
 Do not wait for orientation.
 Do not wait for training enrollment.
 The fingerprint process runs independently of everything else, and starting it first is the single most effective timeline optimization available to you.

 Mistake 5: Screen 11 Income Calculation Done Wrong